 10. Following a testing session, if an observation has been made that needs immediate attention, the Building Test Coordinator (BTC) or DTC will be notified (e.g., invalidation, cheating, improper test administration)

-11. Completed checklists will be submitted to the OSDE, Office of Accountability and Assessment in a timely manner.
+11. Completed checklists will be submitted to the OSDE, Office of Assessment in a timely manner.

 e.
 The Office of Assessments will have 45 working days from the last day of the End-of-Instruction (EOI) online testing window to analyze submitted documentation and provide feedback to the district/site.
 These steps will be taken to review evidence received: